County Route 94 (Suffolk County, New York): Route description

 As the route approaches the hamlet of Riverhead, it makes a more pronounced turn to the northeast, taking it within close proximity of the river once more.
-The forests finally give way to development roughly 0.5 mi west of the community's center, where CR 94 serves Suffolk County's government buildings, including the Suffolk County Sheriff's Office complex.
+The forests finally give way to development roughly 0.5 mi west of the community's center, where CR 94 becomes a two-lane divided road and serves Suffolk County's government buildings, including the Suffolk County Sheriff's Office complex.
 At this point, the median widens for U-turns at intersections with CR 94A and CR 51.
 Both intersections resemble traffic circles and function in a similar manner; however, at CR 51, CR 94 eastbound passes directly through what would be the island in the center of the junction.
 East of CR 51, CR 94 runs along the southern riverbank to a residential area directly south of the center of Riverhead, where it ends at a true traffic circle with CR 63 and CR 104.
 NY 24 continues eastward from the junction as Flanders Road.